contagon/handbook/handbook/12-primary.md

 * Help children understand priesthood purposes, responsibilities, and blessings.
 * Help children participate in temple and family history work and prepare to make and keep sacred covenants.
 * Help boys prepare to receive the Aaronic Priesthood.
-* Help children prepare to receive a limited-use temple recommend.
+* Help children prepare to receive a temple recommend.

 The meeting may be held during Primary on Sunday, at another time on Sunday, or at a different time.
 A member of the bishopric conducts.
 At least one member of the Primary presidency attends.